AnuhyaL/NASA-Turbofan-Jet-Engine-Remaining-Useful-Life-RUL-Prediction-Using-LSTM/README.md

 🔗 [https://nasa-turbofan-jet-engine.streamlit.app/]

-No local installation or code download is required to run the project.
+No local installation or code download is required to run the project but dataset download is required.

 **Instruction to download manually are given below as How to run the code**